What If You Are Innocent?

 Last year, I covered the highly publicized trial and conviction of Steven Avery and Brendan Dassey – the two main subjects of the Netflix documentary entitled “Making a Murderer.”
 Avery had spent 18 years in prison just prior to the beginning of this film for a rape he didn’t commit and was acquitted when new DNA evidence was found.

 Until recently, they were both serving life sentences for the murder of Teresa Halbach, but Dassey’s conviction, based solely on a coerced confession, has been overturned.
-He was released this past November, 2016.
+He was released in November, 2016.

 What Leads to Wrongful Convictions?